bookshelfdave/riak-ocaml-client/README.md

 *This is currently a work in progress.
 I hope to have this ready for OPAM when this project reaches V1.0.*

 ```
-# This line can won't be needed when Piqi reaches the main OPAM repo.
+# This line won't be needed when Piqi reaches the main OPAM repo.
 opam remote -add piqi git://github.com/alavrik/piqi-opam-repo.git
 opam remote -add riak git://github.com/metadave/riak-ocaml-client-opam-repo.git
 opam install riak